MrHuff/DIF/README.md

 Depending on the name of saved models, some tinkering might be needed.

-"progressive_UMAP_plot.py" generates visualizes the latent space using UMAP in 2-d for different epochs.
+"progressive_UMAP_plot.py" visualizes the latent space using UMAP in 2-d for different epochs.

 "witness_UMAP_plot.py" plots the prototypes in the umap together with latent representations.